mattyschell/stratum_bldg/README.md

 where bin not in (1000000,2000000,3000000,4000000,5000000);
 ```

 5. Verify that all shapes are valid.
-If not, deal with them.
+If not, deal with them as you do.

 ```sql
 select